wp-plugins/wp-twitter-feeds/README.txt

     *Set maximum number of tweets to display
     *Turn on/off displaying avatar
     *Supports v1.1 of the Twitter API

+= Rate Us / Feedback =

+Please take the time to let us and others know about your experiences by leaving a review, so that we can improve the plugin for you and other users.

+If you like the plugin please [Donate here](http://tinyurl.com/owxtkmt).

+= Want More? =

+If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.

 == Available Languages ==